-Inflation in the United States has been relatively low in recent years and did not have a significant impact on the results of operations for the Company's business for the periods reported in the consolidated financial statements.
+During 2021, inflationary pressure, which has been relatively low in recent years in the United States, has affected global markets resulting in higher labor costs, utility costs, insurance costs amongst other operating costs.
 We do not believe that inflation currently poses a material risk to the Company.
-The leases at our residential rental properties, which comprise approximately 74% of our revenue, are short-term in nature.
+The leases at our residential rental properties, which comprise approximately 70% of our revenue, are short-term in nature.
 Our longer-term commercial and retail leases would generally allow us to recover some increased costs in the event of significant inflation.

-Although the impact of inflation has been relatively insignificant in recent years, it does remain a factor in the United States economy and could increase the cost of acquiring or replacing properties in the future.
+Although the impact of inflation has been relatively insignificant in recent years, it does remain a factor in the United States economy and could increase the cost of acquiring, replacing or redeveloping properties in the future.